Georgia Best Places to Retire - A Guide

 Georgia Taxes for retired people

 Tax Burden: Georgia has become very tax friendly for retired people.
-Total state and local tax burden in Georgia is 32nd highest in the nation.
+Total state and local tax burden in Georgia was 16th lowest in the nation in 2011.

 Marginal Income Tax Rates.
 Georgia top marginal income tax rate is 6.0% (which kicks in at a low $7,000), the lowest is 1%.

 Retirement Income Exemptions.
-Retirement income for people over 62 is exempt up to $35,000 per person, although beginning in 2012 almost all non-working income will be exempt (all will be exempt by 2016).
+Retirement income for people over 62 is exempt up to $35,000 per person and $65,000 for those over 65.
 (See Governor signs relief for retired people) and GA Retirement Income Exclusion.
 This exclusion might even become higher in 2016.

 Social security exemption.
 Social security income is exempt.

 Sales Tax: State sales tax is 4.0%, although some cities have additional sales taxes.